DoctorLogicProduct/dltest/landing-pages/new-dental-patients-through-doctorlogic.md

 - template: feature
   component: feature-1
   component_css: feature
+  img_alignment: Left
+  headline: Convert Visitors to Patients With Custom Content
+  text: 'We provide custom content for every procedure and service offered at your
+    practice.
+They''re structured perfectly to give you the domain and keyword authority you need to dominate search results. '
+  class: ''
+  btn: []
+  wistia-link: []
+  img: ''
+  alt: ''
+- template: feature
+  component: feature-1
+  component_css: feature
   img_alignment: Right
   headline: Reputation Management Made Simple
   text: Display reviews from across the web in one place, prioritize your favorites,